 Download the latest supported version of iTunes for your PC

 Download iTunes from Apple's website, then click Download to download the iTunes installer.
 When prompted, click Save (instead of Run).

 If you have Windows 10, you can get the latest version of iTunes from the Microsoft Store.
 If you get iTunes from the Microsoft Store, you shouldn't need to follow the rest of the steps in this article.
 If you downloaded iTunes from Apple's website, continue below.

-Right-click the installer that you downloaded in step 3 — it will be labelled iTunesSetup or iTunes6464Setup — and choose "Run as administrator".
+Right-click the installer that you downloaded in step 3—it will be labeled iTunesSetup or iTunes6464Setup—and choose "Run as administrator."